dososan/dososan/README.md

 𔓘 INFJ

+𔓘 PLS DO NOT COPY MY SKINS WITHOUT MY PER

 𔓘 I may not be talking to you but it's not because I'm uncomfortable with you, I'm shy, you can INT with me [[unless I'm DNI or AFK]] I'm usually OFFTAB so please W2I and u can freely C+H me:33